 Google Maps is a great way for you to increase your nonprofit’s general visibility on the internet, especially when you want to improve your nonprofit's usage of communication tools.
 But, it is also the first step to quickly gain local visibility in case anyone is interested in supporting and joining your organization.

 Today, many businesses and companies are using this tool.
 However, nonprofits have not yet begun to tap into this resource.

 Discover with us how to create a listing on Google Maps for your nonprofit, to maximize your organization's online visibility:

 Google Maps Basics

 Google Maps was created in 2004 to help anyone locate and navigate to any address, using the internet and GPS capabilities on cell phones and other devices.

 Over the years, its functions have evolved to include:

 But it doesn’t just help you get to your destination.
-It can also help your nonprofit reach new audiences for free.
-Read on for more information about how!
+It can also help your nonprofit reach new audiences, donors and members for free.
+How?

 Google Maps for Nonprofits